cflee/sloca-checker/README.md

 All requests are GET requests, unless otherwise specified.

+There are two 'modes' of usage, as decided by how you choose to write your JSON input files.
+In the _simple_ mode, the functionality is similar to the official jsonchecker, in that it makes a single web service request, and just compares entire JSON objects.
+In the _complex_ (or advanced) mode, the file format allows specifying multiple and advanced checks to be run on a single web service request.

 ## Input file format

 Only JSON files are accepted for input at the moment.

 The file consists of an array of objects, starting with the Config object, followed by one or more Test objects.
+The Config object must be the first object in the array.

+In the _simple_ mode, the Test objects only contain a single expected `result`.
+In the _complex_ mode, the Test objects contain multiple Check objects that specify the checks to be run against the response.

 All specified object keys are **case-sensitive**.